-Earlier this week, I heard an online guru share the number of website views they have each month as a way to introduce themselves.
+Earlier this week, I saw an online guru share the number of website views they have each month as a way to introduce themselves.
 It was an attempt to validate the scope of their leadership.
-My initial reaction was, holy cow, that’s a lot of influence.
+My initial reaction was, “Holy cow, that’s a lot of influence.”

-I was quick to discredit my own opportunity for influence, but then I remembered when I first began blogging and 10,000 views seemed unachievable.
+Feelings of insufficiency immediately followed.
+One million views a month seemed incredible.
+I quickly discredited my own opportunity for influence, but then I remembered when I first began blogging and 10,000 views seemed unachievable.

 Whether it is website views or income or sales numbers or well-behaved kids, we all use certain metrics to validate our success.